Factoshi/factoidd/README.md

 ### Without PM2

-First, make sure factomd is running on your target host.
-Then, appending your preferred options, run:
+First, make sure factomd is running on your target host, then run.

 ```
 node index.js